Occupational Health & Safety. At Peel, It’s Job #1.

-Basic personal protective equipment would include, safety glasses, safety shoes, gloves, hearing protection, masks and a first aid kit.
+Basic personal protective equipment would include, safety glasses, safety shoes, gloves, hearing protection, masks, and a first aid kit.
 A hard hat and hearing protection should also be available.
+Occupational Health

 Moreover, you need to be mindful of potentially harmful or toxic substances that you may come across.
-More commonly substances such as gasoline or oil in old machines and motors, refrigerants in air conditioning and cooling units, dust, fumes, flammable or explosive hazards.
+More commonly substances such as gasoline or oil in old machines and motors, refrigerants in air conditioning and cooling units, dust, fumes, and flammable or explosive hazards. scrap metal prices

 Some guidelines are offered in a publication from the U. S. Department of Labour, Occupational Safety and Health Administration which can be found at:

 Working Safely Also Means Reducing Physical Stresses.

 Finally, there is an aspect of work that the experts call ergonomics (work laws) or more specifically, physical ergonomics.
 In our case, this has to do with the types of material handling and repetitive motions which are most often associated with the scrap metal industry.